rcrowther/django-img/README.md

 ## Settings
 ### Overview
 Image accepts settings in several places.
-The app has moved away from using site-wide settings towards other placements.
+The app has moved away from site-wide settings towards other placements.
 Here is a summary, in order of last placement wins,

 ### Image
 <dl>